larissaevaldt/frontend-react/README.md

+# React Frontend connecting to the SpringBoot CRUD application using JWT Authentication
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first run run:

+### `npm install`

+To start the application run:

 ### `npm start`